ELF1sH/ELF1sH/README.md

 - ReactJS
 - Redux

-:horse: I currently practice React JS.
+:horse: I currently develop in the field of Backend.

 #### :phone: You can contact me via [VK](https://vk.com/time_to_mention_me)